electricimp/Builder/README.md

 #### Environment variables

-There is no special predicate to use environment variables. **Builder** tries to resolve macro from context provided by command line defines or from process environment variables. [`Command line defines`](#usage) has higher priority then environment variables.
+There is no special predicate to use environment variables. **Builder** tries to resolve macro from context provided by command line defines or from process environment variables.

 ```
 server.log("Host home path is @{HOME}");